J. Roberto Tello Ayala

 Data to Actionable Knowledge Lab

-My name is (Jose) Roberto Tello Ayala (he/him/his), I am a second year (G2) PhD student advised by Professor Finale Doshi-Velez.
-I am part of the Data to Actionable Knowledge Lab at Harvard John A. Paulson School of Engineering and Applied Sciences.
-My research is centered around model interpretability, with a focus on applications in healthcare.
-I am also affiliated to the Cardiovascular Disease Initiative (CVDi)) of the Broad Institute of Harvard and MIT as well as the Mass General Hospital (MGH).
+My name is (Jose) Roberto Tello Ayala (he/him/his), I am a fourth-year (G4) PhD candidate advised by Professor Finale Doshi-Velez.
+I am part of the Data to Actionable Knowledge Lab at Harvard John A. Paulson School of Engineering and Applied Sciences, as well as the Fahed Lab at the Cardiovascular Disease Initiative (CVDi) of the Broad Institute of Harvard and MIT and Massachusetts General Hospital (MGH).
+My research centers on developing interpretable model architectures to generate meaningful insights from data, with a particular focus on healthcare applications.
+My work aims to improve clinical decision-making, extract relevant phenotypes from cardiac imaging in cardiovascular disease, and identify the factors driving antidepressant treatment dropout in precision psychiatry.

 Education